-I have built a solid working relationship with the Earl of March at Goodwood House, working to optimise the printing system used for his beautiful personal work.
+I have built a solid working relationship with the Duke of Richmond, Charles March at Goodwood House, working to optimise the printing system used for his beautiful personal work.

 It's a very high end set-up, using ColorEdge display technology from Eizo and printing using Epson 9900 and 11880 with ColorBurst RIP.
 Viewing of proofs and finished work is carefully controlled using large scale Graphic Technology exhibition standard viewing lighting.

 The prints are stunning and have to be seen at full size to be believed.

 This is not a project I've been involved with, but I wanted to spread the work about a very interesting idea from Valerie Brewster at vjscribe, a book about typography and design specifically for digital print on demand services - in the form of a Print On Demand digitally printed book.

 So, a book about the book itself. here's a link